We hope you enjoy reading this article.

 7. Get an API solution for text chat

-App user would like to play the drawing game by coordinating with their friends, therefore, a text chat solution will help here.
-I recommend that you use mesibo, an excellent provider of chat APIs and SDKs.
+App users would like to play the drawing game by coordinating with their friends, therefore, a text chat solution will help here.
+I recommend that you use Mesibo, an excellent provider of chat APIs and SDKs.
 The development team can access the following resources to use this service:

 - API overview;

 - This guide to the Mesibo Android SDK;

 You can check out Mesibo pricing plans here.

 8. Use an eCommerce API solution for the in-app purchase feature

 Implementing the in-app purchase feature is easier with an eCommerce solution, therefore, I recommend that you use BigCommerce in this project.
 BigCommerce has a robust API solution that offers the relevant eCommerce features, and there is extensive documentation.

 You can check out their pricing plans here.

 You will need an API solution to implement the online payment feature, and Stripe has the right solution for this.
 You can use the following resources for implementing this solution:

 - Stripe platform documentation;